yunwi5/Movie-App---MyMovies/README.md

 In the project directory, you can run:

-### 'npm install'
+### `npm install`

  Please use the above command to install all the dependencies in package.json.
  Dependencies of this project includes React Router, Material UI, Fontawesome Icons, Testing libraries etc.

 ### `npm start`